-Q: What are the kingdom, phylum, and class designations for carnivorous plants?
+Q: What up with kingdom, order, and class designations for carnivorous plants?

 A: All carnivorous plants are (of course) in the "Kingdom" called